How to Grow Onions: A Detailed Step-by-Step Guide

 Cultivation and Pests

-- Onion neck rot - This disease is caused by the fungus Botrytis allii.
-You will see a grey coloured fluffy fungus growing on the head of the onion and will then turn into a black fungus.
+- Onion neck rot—This disease is caused by the fungus Botrytis allii.
+You will see a grey-coloured fluffy fungus growing on the head of the onion that will then turn into a black fungus.
 To avoid this, do not plant onions in the same area every year consecutively.
-Plant other vegetables such as peas, garlic, potatoes, tomatoes or beans instead.
+Plant other vegetables such as peas, garlic, potatoes, tomatoes, or beans instead.

 Harvesting Your Onions